 In addition to the events listed above, CI is encouraging students, faculty and staff to complete an online suicide-prevention training program intended to help them identify and support at-risk individuals.

-CI’s Personal Counseling Services offers counseling for students who are struggling with issues related to family, social and romantic relationships, life transitions, sexuality, grief, stress, sexual assault, anxiety, loss of motivation, or depression.
+CI’s Counseling & Psychological Services offers counseling for students who are struggling with issues related to family, social and romantic relationships, life transitions, sexuality, grief, stress, sexual assault, anxiety, loss of motivation, or depression.
 Services include short-term counseling for individuals and couples, group counseling, referral services, psycho-educational programs, and crisis intervention.

 National Suicide Prevention Week is an annual, week-long campaign to inform and engage health professionals and the public about suicide prevention and the warning signs of suicide.
 It also strives to reduce the stigma surrounding suicide and encourage at-risk individuals to pursue mental health assistance.

 CI’s Suicide Prevention Week events are sponsored by CI Student Life, Student Health Services, Counseling & Psychological Services, Veterans Affairs, Multi-Cultural Programs, Cal MHSA, and the Pacific Coast College Health Association.